ozwillo/ozwillo-datacore/ozwillo-datacore-web/src/main/webapp/dc-ui/Readme.md

 - Add pagination to RDF
+- clicking on pagination in listing displays resources in normal format, instead of keeping listing
 - better formating for urls in current path
 - error on button edit : if we put a data-content attribute, it stay displayed (bug semantic ui+react I think)